kerimeredith/enterprise-docs/content/docs/overview/runtime_compliance/compliance_check/_index.md

 Currently, for windows users, the best way to get REM is to download the compiled windows binary from our [releases page](https://github.com/anchore/rem/releases)

 #### Homebrew
-To install REM via homebrew, a github token with access to this repository and [homebrew-rem](https://github.com/anchore/homebrew-rem) is required
+To install REM via homebrew, a [github token](https://github.com/settings/tokens/new) with read access to [anchore/rem](https://github.com/anchore/rem) and [anchore/homebrew-rem](https://github.com/anchore/homebrew-rem) is required.
 ```
 export HOMEBREW_GITHUB_API_TOKEN='xxx'
 brew tap anchore/rem